 Valentine’s Day is the best holiday of the year, unless you’re dieting.
 And, frankly, unless you’ve got the kids home all day after they’re candied up.

 For that reason, and if your kiddos go to a school that doesn’t allow edibles, I’m here to save the day.
+There are plenty of candy-free Valentine’s day gift ideas out there.

 I find my darling children love to do whatever they can to “help” with projects.
 This Valentine’s Play Dough idea will give them that chance, and produce cards for their classmates.